arikl/client-server-chat/README.md

 ## Explanation
 > Client will be able to send messages to the server while the server will send the messages to all clients
 > Need to open several clients and notice that server returns messages to the clients

+## Disclammer
+>1.
+The port and host are "hard coded" for running on different machines needs to chenge the code.
+>2.
+This project is a bsic example of communication between server to multiple client